Get us in your inbox

 Advertising

 Sure, going to one of the best bars in Chicago is always fun, but there's something exhilarating about having a drink outdoors.
-And after making it through another winter in the city, we're all ready for a round or two under the sun.
-It doesn't matter if you're looking for a spot with excellent wine programs or a beer garden where you can have a few local brews—the best outdoor bars in Chicago will delight oenophiles and boozy slushy fans alike.
+And after making it through another winter in the city, we rightly deserve to order a few cold ones while basking in the sun.
+If you're looking for a Saturday rager or calm post-work happy hour, these excellent wine programs or a beer garden have everything you might be looking for.
 We've tracked down waterfront patios, hidden gardens and dive bar backyards where you can mix a little bit of alcohol with a lot of fresh air.
-Make a reservation (if needed), pack some sunscreen and prepare to spend an afternoon at one of the best outdoor bars in Chicago.
+Make a reservation (if needed), pack some sunscreen, hit up the group chat and prepare to spend an afternoon at one of the best outdoor bars in Chicago.

 RECOMMENDED: The best rooftop bars in Chicago